icknOrg/COINS_SwissThoughtleaders/README.md

 Using the fetcher from Griffin to extract the Twitter data for each Thoughtleader candidate, we calculate an index describing the overall trend of each profile.
 This results in our normalized Twitter index [0,1].

 ## Google Search Results
+For getting the Google Search Results of each person, we manually searched for them in Google, set the filter to results of the last year and put the name into "" to make sure that only relevant results were included.
+Then, these numbers were punt into our initial Thoughtleader.csv file, for both the German and the Swiss people.

 ## Wikipedia
 For each of the potential Thoughtledaer of our initial list disposing of a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects: